-Indicator variables are sometimes referred to as "dummy" variables.
+31 Indicator variables are sometimes referred to as "dummy" variables.
 The indicator variable in this case inserts a "1" for the years when a unique period of intervention in the financial markets is present, and a "0" for the years when it is not present.

-We normally refer to these years of financial repression as periods when governments needed to get their war debt back to normal levels.
+32 We normally refer to these years of financial repression as periods when governments needed to get their war debt back to normal levels.

-This is akin to the "World War II Interest Rate Bias" years in the U.S., as discussed in the Cost of Capital Navigator's U.S. Cost of Capital Module's "Resources Library" at kroll.com/cost-of-capital.
-From 1942 through 1951 the U.S. Treasury decreed that interest rates had to be kept at artificially low levels to reduce government financing costs related to World War II.
-See the "Risk-free Rate & Equity Risk Premium" methodology section.
-Subscription required.
+33 This is akin to the "World War II Interest Rate Bias" years in the U.S., as discussed in the Cost of Capital Navigator's U.S. Cost of Capital Module's "Resources Library" at kroll.com/cost-of-capital.
+From 1942 through 1951, the U.S. Treasury decreed that interest rates had to be kept at artificially low levels to reduce government financing costs related to World War II.
+"Basic Building Blocks of the Cost of Equity Capital - Risk-free Rate & Equity Risk Premium".